sanekgusev/beemsterstraat370/index.md

 # Process

-Since we're not physically present in Amsterdam, we will do the whole process electronically, by email.
+We're usually not living in Amsterdam, but we'll be there in the first two weeks of August 2021.
+During that time we can show you the apartment in person.
+Afterwards, it will likely be our friends showing you around.

-We'll want to do a quick chat with you over Skype/Whatsapp/Hangouts (or phone, if all else fails) to get to know you before signing the rental agreement, and the agreement itself will be signed electronically and sent by email.
-You will be fine using that to register yourself at our address in the municipality (Gemeente).
-We'll also want to see your employment contract or a standard statement from your employer, as well as copies of your residence cards or passports.
+We'll want to do a quick chat with you in person or over a video chat to get to know you before signing the rental agreement.
+If we're out of town at the time of signing, the rental agreement will be signed electronically over email.
+You will still be fine using that to register yourself at our address in the municipality (gemeente).
+Additionally, we'd want to see your employment contract or a standard statement from your employer (werkgeversverklaring), as well as a copy of some ID document, like a residence card or a passport.

 # Owners

-We're a small family of three, we've lived in Amsterdam for 2 years (from 2014 till 2016) because of myself working there — first at Booking.com and later at ING.
-We have since moved to the United States and this is where we live right now.
+We're a small family of three, and we've lived in Amsterdam for 2 years, from 2014 until 2016, because I worked there — first at Booking.com and later at ING.
+We have since moved away and currently live in Munich, Germany.

 My name is Aleksandr (Alex) Gusev, and you can find me on Twitter as [@sanekgusev](https://twitter.com/sanekgusev), email me at [sanekgusev@gmail.com](mailto:sanekgusev@gmail.com) or look for other ways of reaching out to me on the [Contact]({{ site.url }}/contact/) page.
-I am for real, just [Google sanekgusev](https://google.com/search?q=sanekgusev).
+I am a real, legit person, I swear, just [Google sanekgusev](https://google.com/search?q=sanekgusev).